General Maintenance

 • AS 1926.1-2012 generally applies to pools built after 1 May 2013

-• Barrier alterations or rebuilds can trigger current standard requirements
+• Barrier alterations, upgrades, or rebuilds can trigger compliance with newer standards

 How Close Can Something be to a Pool Fence?